CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/admin_controls.md

 !!! description "`StableSwap.stop_ramp_A():`"

     !!!guard "Guarded Method"
-        This function is only callable by the `admin` of the factory through which the pool was created.
+        This function is only callable by the `admin` of the Factory.

     Function to immediately stop the ramping A. The current value during the ramping process will be finalized as `A`.